daemon/sublime-mc-server-log/README.md

 # sublime-mc-server-log
 ![Preview](http://i.imgur.com/6LeU7fp.png)

 This Sublime Text 2/3 package adds syntax highlighting to Minecraft server logs.
 To install, simply drop the .tmLanguage file in the packages folder.
+You can find this folder by clicking `Preferences -> Browse Packages...` in Sublime Text.

 ## Features